licky-licky/toji-no-miko-translations/docs/md/docs/Nanoha_DOPPELGANGER.md

 **Kiyoka:** There are\!
 In fact, there's a rumor going around the Five Traditions about people's doppelganger's showing up\!\!
 **Sayaka:** ...There's people who look exactly the same showing up?
 **Kanami:** Sounds like it\!
-**Kanami:** I heard, sometime before Halloween, people were saying "I ran into myself\!" and stuff like that.
+**Kanami:** I heard, sometime before Halloween, people were saying "I ran into myself\!\" and stuff like that.
 **Kiyoka:** At first it felt like, since Halloween was coming up, they must spreading around as some kind of prank.
 **Kiyoka:** But, even after Halloween, it didn't go away, and there's more and more people saying they saw their doppleganger\!
 **Sayaka:** ...Did you two see your dopplegangers?